 Memorial to the Martyrs

+Laongo Sculpture Symposium.
 Founded in 1989, by Burkinabe sculptor Siriky Ky, the symposium takes place on a site 35 km from Ouagadougou.
-Invited sculptors create their works in-situ using granite from the site.
+Invited sculptors create their works in situ using granite from the site.
 Some works combine local granite and other materials such as metal.
-The first iteration of the biennal symposium opened January 13, 1989, gathering 18 sculptors from 13 countries.
+The first iteration of the biennial symposium opened on January 13, 1989, gathering 18 sculptors from 13 countries.
 The tenth edition took place over twenty days in May 2012.

-Hub of a rich agricultural zone, which produces food grains, fruits and seedlings (mangos, citrus), and export crops (cotton, cashews, and the gathered oil seed karite/shea). and economis primarily agriculture.
+Hub of a rich agricultural zone, which produces food grains, fruits and seedlings (mangos, citrus), and export crops (cotton, cashews, and the gathered oil seed karite/shea). and economy primarily agriculture.

-Bobo-Dioulasso has well-preserved examples of the colonial-era architecture in what is called “neo-Sudanic” style (examples: the museum building, the train station).
+Bobo-Dioulasso has well-preserved examples of colonial-era architecture in “neo-Sudanic” style (examples: the museum building, the train station).

 Tropical wet and dry climate – dry season October to April and temperatures exceeding 38 °C, average rain of 40 in annually.